fbpx

 Join Our Free Facebook Group

-Taking the Plunge to Become a Mompreneur as a Sleep Consultant
+How To Become a Mompreneur as a Sleep Consultant

 How One Sleep Consultant Made Six Figures in One Yearnuer, Sleep Consultant

 Taking the plunge to become a mompreneur and start your own business can feel scary and overwhelming.
 Many women feel more comfortable working for someone else or simply prioritizing the care of their children.
-As a former catering account executive, and then stay-at-home mom, I can 100% relate.
+As a former catering account executive, and then a stay-at-home mom, I can 100% relate.

 A few years ago, after about four years of staying home full-time with my children, I got the itch to go back to work.
 Because of my husband’s work commitments, which included long hours at the office and a ton of travel, it wasn’t going to be practical for me to return to an office environment.
 After a fair amount of research and lots of bouncing ideas off of friends, I decided to get my certification to work as a pediatric sleep consultant.